Trowbridge: Woollen cloth industry

 Trowbridge developed as a centre for woollen cloth production from the 14th century.
-Thus before the start of the Tudor period, the towns of south-west Wiltshire stood out from the rest of the county with all the signs of increasing wealth and prosperity during the period of trade recovery led by exports begun under Yorkist Edward IV and, still more, during expansion under Henry VII, when England's annual woollen exports increased from some 60,000 to some 80,000 cloths of assize.
+Thus, before the start of the Tudor period, the towns of south-west Wiltshire stood out from the rest of the county with all the signs of increasing wealth and prosperity during the period of trade recovery led by exports begun under Yorkist Edward IV and, still more, during expansion under Henry VII, when England's annual woollen exports increased from some 60,000 to some 80,000 cloths of assize.

-During the 17th century the production of woollen cloth became increasingly industrialised.
-However, mechanisation was resisted by workers in traditional trades; there were riots in 1785 and 1792, and again in the era of Luddism (1811–1816) owing to the introduction of the flying shuttle.
+During the 17th century, the production of woollen cloth became increasingly industrialised.
+However, workers resisted mechanisation in traditional trades; there were riots in 1785 and 1792, and again in the era of Luddism (1811–1816) owing to the introduction of the flying shuttle.
 Thomas Helliker, a shearman's apprentice, became one of the martyrs of the Industrial Revolution in 1803 when he was hanged at Fisherton Jail, Salisbury.
-Nevertheless, at one point in 1820, Trowbridge's scale of production was such it was described as the "Manchester of the West".
+Nevertheless, at one point in 1820, Trowbridge's production was on such a scale that it was described as the "Manchester of the West."
 It had over 20 woollen cloth producing factories, making it comparable to northern industrial towns such as Rochdale.

 The woollen cloth industry declined in the late 19th century with the advent of ring-spinning, and this decline continued throughout the 20th century, although Trowbridge's West of England cloth maintained a reputation for excellent quality until the end.
 The last mill, Salter's Home Mill, closed in 1982 and is now the home of Boswell's Café and Trowbridge Museum and Art Gallery, integrated into the Shires Shopping Centre.
-The museum portrays the history of woollen cloth production in the town; the displays include a rare Spinning Jenny, one of only five remaining worldwide.
 There are also working looms on display.
-Clark's Mill is now home to offices; straddling the nearby River Biss is the "Handle House", formerly used for drying and storage of teazles used to raise the nap of cloth.
-This is one of very few such buildings still known to exist in the United Kingdom.
+Clark's Mill is now home to offices; straddling the nearby River Biss is the "Handle House," formerly used for drying and storage of teazles used to raise the nap of cloth.
+This is one of the few such buildings still known to exist in the United Kingdom.